malosaa/Growatt_Shine-S_HASS_Mod/README.md

 * Added a automation (in this repo) for homeassistant when u change the interval so it restarts the Shine-S and sets the correct interval..

+# UPDATE 03-05-2023

+* Added a auto restart after chainging the interval setting, see the updated yaml.
+* no need for an automation, its removed now from the repo.